OUR TEAM

 PhD Candidate (09/2017 - )

-Our guts are inhabited by countless viruses, but little is known about how our immune system controls these infections, or how they influence our immunity to unrelated pathogens.
 Andrew is studying how the immune signaling molecule STAT1 coordinates our immune response to these viruses by exploring the consequences of STAT1-deficiency.
 In tandem, Andrew is investigating how common pharmaceuticals can shape our immune responses to intestinal viruses

 Outside of the lab, Andrew leads science outreach programs for children and adults, and skis as much as possible.